GeniALE/SiteWebGeniALE/docs/DOCKER.md

 ## Docker files

-- `Dockerfile`: The DockerFile for the web container.
+- `Dockerfile`: The Dockerfile for the web container.
 - `docker-compose.yml`: The base configuration for all docker-compose setups.
 - `docker-compose.override.yml`: The developer setup override configuration file.